All Episodes

 And they just were squeezed to vote on that.

-The McCain, whatever bill, who who was that?
+The McCain, whatever bill.

-The McCain Kennedy.
+The McCain Kennedy?

 Yeah, he hadn't read his own bill, even if it's got his own name on.

-And you're right to say that that first uh bailout in September opened the floodgates for everything that followed.
+And you're right to say that that first bailout in September opened the floodgates for everything that followed.

 Mark, they're surrounded by the same people.

-Well, if you I'm sorry.
+Well, if you, I'm sorry.

 No, no.

-And that's the that I think is the difference, is that uh is that whatever one feels about spending during the Bush years, a lot of which a huge amount of which was wasted, and a lot of which damaged the uh completely damaged the credibility of the Republican Party.
+And that, I think, is the difference, Is that whatever one feels about spending during the Bush years, a lot of which, a huge amount of which was wasted, and a lot of which damaged the completely damaged the credibility of the Republican Party, Obama has done all that, but put his foot on the gas as well.

 Well, let me ask you one more question, Mark.

-Is this uh are we fighting are we're seriously fighting a war on an emotion.
+We're seriously fighting a war on an emotion.

 Is this really worth it?

-Do these do these countries have flotillas of ships?
+Do these countries have flotillas of ships?

-Do they have let's take that point.
+No, no, but let's take that point.

 America is never going to face an enemy with flotillas of ships, ever.

-It's a hu it spends a huge amount.
+It spends a huge amount.

 But conventional war fought with conventional armies is not.

-And I've never had a clear answer uh when people have asked Obama, I've never heard a clear answer on what he regards as the strategic goal in Afghanistan.
+I've never heard a clear answer on what he regards as the strategic goal in Afghanistan.

 We know he's not in favor of the war in Iraq.